apache/spark-connect-go/quick-start.md

 var (
 	remote = flag.String("remote", "sc://localhost:15002",
-		"the remote address of Spark Connect server to connect to") filedir = flag.String("filedir", "file:///tmp/spark-connect-write-example-output.parquet",
+		"the remote address of Spark Connect server to connect to")

+	filedir = flag.String("filedir", "/tmp",
-		"the directory to save the output files")
+		"the directory to save the files")
 )

 func main() {